emaj9/computing-workshop/cw-website/pages/research-notes.md

     b. what are the complaints about cp? how is it difficult to implement in the class? how might that affect the way cp was invisioned by freire?
     c. skim as always, look for criticism and understand them

+2. Summary
+    a. argues the "key assumptions, goals, and pedagogical practices fundamental to the literature on critical pedagogy [...] are repressive myths that perpetuate relations of domination." page 2
+    b. this paper enters a conversation about critical pedagogy and its uses (or praxis).
+It brings these theoretical teaching philosophies into practice and emphasizes some of its short comings or blind spot
+    c. educators, critical pedagoges, or critical theoritians (is that word?)

+3. Assessment
+    a. author bases argument off of her lived experience trying to implement a critical pedagogy approach to teaching racism
+    b. its credible in that it's her experience and the claims she makes about using critical pedagogy are in valid and in the text itself. ultimately though this is just one experience of using critical pedagogy - there are other contexts where i think the issues she is raising aren't as a pronounced or as much of an issue.
+    c. the professors points of view are prominent, and also sometimes the point of view of the students in her class are heard - if faintly. i'm thinking around the end when she mentions the student group that came out of the class.

+4. Use
+    a. usually i'm frustrated with theories when it comes to teaching because sometimes it feels like it is not very helpful for teaching - so i'm more inclined to believe the criticism of theories
+    b. this paper really shines a light on the challenges of teaching with critical pedagogy and expands the conversation on how cp and be improved and changed
+    c. i did get what i want - mostly - must re read this to get it all though

 notes: